effector/effector/src/content/docs/en/typescript/typing-effector.md

 event(0);
 ```

-## createEffect
+## `createEffect`

-Typescript can infer effect result type from given handler, but argument type should be defined either in handler argument or as generic type
+TypeScript can infer an effect result type from a given handler, but the argument type should be defined either in handler argument or as generic type

 ```typescript
 const sendMessageFx = createEffect(async (params: { text: string }) => {